Information about the Primary Governing Committee

 1. The Work of the Primary Governing Committee

-The Primary Governing Committee’s role is to develop the strategic direction of the school.
+The Primary Governing Committee’s role is to assist in developing the strategic direction of the school.
 The Primary Governing Committee is responsible for:

-- Appoint the Head Teacher when the need arises
+- Assist the Trust in appointing the Head Teacher when the need arises

-- Approve key policies that regulate how the school operates, eg Health & Safety
+- Advise on key policies that regulate how the school operates, eg Health & Safety

 - Ensure that the school is compliant with legal requirements

-- Determine employment practices as the employer of its staff
+- Assist in the Trust employment practices as the Trust is the employer of its staff

 In addition, the Primary Governing Committee has a duty to monitor the work of the school, especially its performance, and to be a critical friend to the school through working in partnership with the Head Teacher.